Pancakem/pancakem.github.io/content/blog/python1.md

 variable x will be associated with that memory.
 And when you change the value of the variable `x`, the memory associated is modified.

-Python does things differently in a bit of a clever way,
+Python does things differently in a very clever way.

-The python runtime pre-allocates a number of small integers so that it can reuse them instead or creating new ones.

-Python has everything as an object.
-Even unconventional things like functions are objects.

 Now let us better understand variables and assignment in Python.
 A `name` is a Python identifier used to point to values, functions,